 Many drivers don’t understand the detrimental impact that points can have on their lives and licenses.
 Unlike many other states, NJ may have an annual surcharge for drivers who have multiple traffic convictions.
 They can linger and cause problems with credit rating and premiums.
 In the end, just a small ticket can cause a large financial ripple effect.
 Let a professional assist you in battling the state’s attempt to burden you with speeding points for one small mistake!

 In short, even though it can be tempting to just sign off on a ticket and be done with it, the consequences can stack up.
 That’s why it’s imperative for you to find a lawyer who understands the points system in the state and is respected enough within the municipal court system to get what you need done.
 While no lawyer can guarantee that a ticket will be completely expunged from your record, particularly if it is not a minor offense, there’s a good chance that an experienced firm like Lau & Nicolello can help you in court.
 Whether this means traffic school in exchange for points on your license, a reduced fine in exchange for a promise to drive more carefully, or another creative compromise, your best shot at beating that expensive ticket is to retain a talented attorney familiar with the system.

 Aside from the penalties by the State, your insurance company will be informed of the points assessed against you and will most likely raise your insurance premiums.
 Surveys done on insurance policy quotes estimate increases ranging from 3% for seat belt infractions to 22% for reckless driving.
 How much your premium will go up is determined by actuaries working for your insurance and are almost impossible to predict.
 To avoid these increases it is desirable to limit the amount of points on your record.
 Lau & Nicolello’s experienced attorneys can help in keeping your insurance premiums at their current levels.
-Give us a call to have us represent you in court and save potentially save you money in the long run.
+Give us a call to have us represent you in court for your New Jersey Traffic Ticket and save potentially save you money in the long run.